 As I mentioned in the beginning of this post, the only way to save real money is by limiting your guest list.
 Your mom’s second cousins and your dad’s work out buddies unfortunately don’t make the cut.
 Another good way to save money is by limiting “plus ones.”
 Unless someone is in a committed relationship, don’t give them a plus one.
 This might sound harsh, but in the essence of saving money, this is an important one.
 Every person that attends your wedding costs you money.
 So, if you allow your friend to bring some random guy she’s been hanging out with for a few weeks, well, now you must pay for said random guy to eat and drink.

 I know the wedding planning process can be stressful, however, it really should be an exciting time.
 Try not to worry about what everyone else wants for your wedding and do what makes you happy.
 If you want a small, intimate wedding, then have a small, intimate wedding!
 If you want a cake, have a cake.
 If you don’t want centerpieces, skip the centerpieces!
 OK, you get my point.

 The countdown for Matt and I’s wedding is officially on!
-And because of that, I’ve decided to do a wedding related blog post every Wednesday!
+And because of that, I’ll be doing a lot more wedding related posts!

 Thanks for stopping by, friends!
 I hope you enjoyed and found this post helpful.